ismirP11/automix/README.md

 ### Automatic music mixing with deep learning and out-of-domain data

 Audio samples from the listening test:
+(Due to copyright, we can only make S4 public)

 #### S4 - Dance-Pop
 <div id="contentBox" style="margin:0px auto; width:100%">